ardoq/ardoq-sdk-js/README.md

 # Ardoq SDK JS

+⚠️ **DEPRECATION NOTICE:** _This JavaScript SDK is now deprecated and will be archived.
+For future development, please use the public REST API documented at https://developer.ardoq.com/._

+---

 This is an, as of yet, small SDK for developing against the Ardoq API.
 It currently constist of two parts: